barseghyanartur/graphene-elastic/README.rst

 - Filter lookup ``geo_distance`` (or ``geoDistance`` for camelCase).
 - Filter lookup ``geo_polygon`` (or ``geoPolygon`` for camelCase).
 - More-like-this backend.
-- Complex search backends, such as Simple query search.
+- Complex search backends, such as Query string search.

 Stay tuned or reach out if you want to help.